Monolith (Space Odyssey): Origins

 The species that built the Monoliths is never described in detail, but some knowledge of its existence is given to Dave Bowman after he is transported by the star-gate to the "cosmic zoo", as detailed in the 1968 novel 2001: A Space Odyssey and its 1982 sequel, 2010: Odyssey Two.
 The existence of this species is only hypothesized by the rest of humanity, but it is obvious because the Monolith was immediately identified as an artefact of non-human origin.

-The species that built the Monoliths developed interstellar travel millions or perhaps billions of years before the present time.
+The species that built the Monoliths developed interstellar travel millions or billions of years before the present time.
 In the novels, Clarke refers to them as the "Firstborn", since they were quite possibly the first sapient species to possess a significant capability of interstellar travel.
-Members of this species explored the universe in the search of knowledge, especially knowledge about other intelligent species.
+Members of this species explored the universe in the search of knowledge, especially about other intelligent species.

 While these early explorers discovered that life was quite common, they observed that intelligent life was often stunted in its development, or else died out prematurely.
 Hence, they set about fostering it.
 Though not at all morphologically similar to humans, the Firstborn were nonetheless creatures of "flesh and blood", and like humans, were originally mortal.

-However, the evolutionary development projects they began would by their nature require very long time-spans to complete, far longer than the lives of their creators.
+However, the evolutionary development projects they began would by their nature require very long time spans to complete, far longer than the lives of their creators.
 Therefore, the aliens created increasingly complex automated machines to oversee and carry out their projects over the eons.
-When they encountered a living world that had features in favour of the evolution of intelligent life, they left behind the Monoliths as remote observers that were also capable of taking a variety of actions according to the wishes of their creators.
+When they encountered a living world that had features in favour of the evolution of intelligent life, they left behind the Monoliths as remote observers that were also capable of taking a variety of actions according to their creators' wishes.
 One such planet, encountered when it was still quite young, was Earth.
 They also observed Jupiter and its watery moon, Europa.
 The decaying ecology of Mars was also visited, but passed over in favour of more fruitful locations like Earth.
 The Firstborn left behind three Monoliths to observe and enact their plan to encourage hominids to pursue technology and space travel.

-As described in Clarke's novel, the Firstborn discovered later how to transfer their consciousness onto computers, and thus they became thinking machines.
-In the end, they surpassed even this achievement, and were able to transfer entirely from physical to noncorporeal forms — the "Lords of the Galaxy" — immortal and capable of travelling at great speeds.
-The Firstborn had abandoned physical form, but their creations, the Monoliths, remained, and these continued to carry out their original assignments.
+As described in Clarke's novel, the Firstborn discovered later how to transfer their consciousness into computers, and thus they became thinking machines.
+In the end, they surpassed even this achievement, and were able to transfer entirely from physical to noncorporeal forms—the "Lords of the Galaxy"—immortal and capable of travelling at great speeds.
+The Firstborn had abandoned physical form, but their creations, the Monoliths, remained, and continued to carry out their original assignments.